zhiqiang-bianjie/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 - `description` is a detailed description of the NFT genre; _optional_
 - `uri` is a URL pointing to an off-chain JSON file that contains metadata about this NFT genre ([OpenSea example](https://docs.opensea.io/docs/contract-level-metadata)); _optional_
 - `mint_restricted` flag, if set to true, indicates that only the genre owner can mint NFTs, otherwise anyone can do so; _required_
-- `udpate_restricted` flag, if set to true, indicates that no one can update NFTs, otherwise only NFT owners can do so; _required_
+- `update_restricted` flag, if set to true, indicates that no one can update NFTs, otherwise only NFT owners can do so; _required_

 #### NFT